Soumyapallebothula/IMDB-Analysis/README.md

 Open Talend and setup your database connections and input file connections

-When the connections are successfull run the main job
+When the connections are successfull run the master job

 Perform Visualizations in Tableau and PowerBI